 The Market for Western Antiquities and Old Masters

 This unit provides the opportunity for in-depth study of the market for antiquities and old masters.
 It will focus on classical and near eastern antiquities as well as western old masters.
 It will also include study of old master works on paper (paintings, sketches and prints).
 A central theme of the unit will be the relationship between cultural and financial value systems.
 The importance of factors such as provenance, authenticity and condition will also be studied.
 Students will learn how to analyse and interpret art market data, as well as how to organize it in spreadsheets and communicate it in graphic form.

 Work Placement (accredited internship)

 This elective unit offers students experiential learning in an art-related work environment in London.
 Practical experiential outcomes are supported by teaching that will provide students with the reflective tools to analyse and to enact employment opportunities successfully.
 The unit is also intended to relate practically to earlier or concurrent learning on PGDip/MA program units, and may also offer an appropriate context for dissertation research.
 A key aspect of the Institute’s teaching and learning strategy is to foster informed and professional student participation in the art world sector wherein students reflect on the outcomes of their program learning and on their developing skills.
 The principle of this approach is that employability is enhanced if work experience becomes a reflective practice by being embedded within a rigorous, assessed academic curriculum.
-Admission to this elective is subject to application and selection during the academic year.
+Placement opportunities are both brokered by the Institute and sourced by students, subject to approval.

 *Note: Electives will be available to students subject to satisfactory enrolment and as timetabling permits.